Proclaiming the Gospel

 One Elders’ Quorum president of a singles ward with a very large geographic area uses Facebook to help him keep track of the members of his unit.
 When he notices a blog post or update that indicates someone might need support, he simply gives them a phone call or writes an encouraging note on their wall.

 Singles ward members in Mississippi are keeping each other informed about upcoming dances, events, and activities using Facebook notifications.
 After activities, members can share photographs and develop friendships on Facebook.
+To capture beautiful moments on such activities and events, people can hire professional photographers like the London Photographers.

 A group of 50-something LDS sisters uses Facebook to chat and keep each other informed about their grandchildren and friends.